Insurance Australia Ltd t/as NRMA Insurance v Kwarteng [2026] NSWSC 225

 Core allegations included that the Panel failed to exercise collective judgment, inadequately exposed its reasoning path, and failed to respond to substantial insurer arguments.

-NRMA v Kwarteng is useful for claimants because it shows that a Review Panel certificate can survive court scrutiny even when the insurer says the Panel reasoned collectively, adopted medical reasoning inadequately, or failed to answer every submission in the way the insurer wanted.
-The question for the Court was not whether the insurer preferred another medical view; it was whether the Panel made a reviewable legal error.
+NRMA v Kwarteng is useful for claimants because it shows that a Review Panel certificate can survive Supreme Court scrutiny even when the insurer says the Panel reasoned collectively, adopted medical reasoning inadequately, or failed to answer every submission in the way the insurer wanted.
+The claimant-facing point is narrow but important: the Court was not asked to choose its preferred medical view, it was asked whether the Panel made a reviewable legal error.

 Decision